gcasr/2025/pages/call_for_posters.md

 ### Submission

-TBA
+Submit your poster at: <https://forms.gle/hK94NBdWA7EjMzEt9>

 ### Submission Requirements

-- Please submit a poster abstract of no more than 500 words to the submission site: TBA
+- Please submit a poster abstract of no more than 500 words.
 - We welcome posters about already-published work.
 Please specify that in your abstract.
 - To encourage a broad participation and the diversity of the poster session, we limit at most 3 submissions from each research group.
 If you have multiple projects falling within the same theme, we recommend that you merge them into one stronger poster.
 - The final posters should be 24" by 36"